dgraph-io/dgraph-docs/content/graphql/queries/cascade.md

 }
 ```

+{{% notice "note" %}}
+Dgraph doesn't support pagination when using `@cascade`.
+The `@cascade` directive is a post-processing step, so it may exclude nodes that were part of the paginated result.
+This issue has been fixed in v21.03.
+{{% /notice %}}

 ### Nested `@cascade`

 `@cascade` can also be used at nested levels, so the query below would return all authors